aparnamishra1212/hackertest.net/README.md

 1. Click the "Click here" link to go to the next level.
 2. View the source of the new page.
-3. The password is "SAvE-as hELpS a lOt".
+3. The password is `SAvE-as hELpS a lOt`.

 ### Level 6